DukeDeobald/TWW3Ladder/README.md

 !r (!result) [win/loss/w/l] to report the result of your current game.

-!lb (!leaderboard) [mode] to show the leaderboard with best players in chosen mode, based on their ELO.
+!lb (!leaderboard, !top) [mode] to show the leaderboard with best players in chosen mode, based on their ELO.

 !h (!history) to view the history of your latest 10 matches.